ngolebiewski/pi-bus-pico-2w/README.md

 A Raspberry Pi Pico 2W with 16x2 LCD Screen NYC MTA One-stop Bus Tracker

 Every morning will you be going to the same bus stop?
 Pain to look up on your phone.
 This little device will update you on arrival times for your near-to-home (or work) MTA bus stop.
+Once set up initially, all you have to do is plug it in.

 Note: Project uses Micro Python and Thonny as IDE
 ![bus arrival times rotating on screen](bus_screen.gif)